McShelby/hugo-theme-relearn/exampleSite/content/basics/migration/_index.en.md

 ## 2.3.0

 - **New**: Showcase multilanguage features by provding a documentation translation "fer us pirrrates".
-There will be no other translation besides the original English one and the Pirates one due to maintenance constraints.
+There will be no other translations besides the original English one and the Pirates one due to maintenance constraints.

 ---